 Check with your council and district leaders for resident camp opportunities in your area.

 Reference: Resident Camping for Cub Scouting, No. 13-33814

 Family Camp and Pack Overnighters

 Cub Scout family camping falls into two catagories: council-organized family camps and pack overnighters.

-Council-organized family camps are overnight events involving more than one pack, with the local council providing all of the elements to enhance the outdoor experience such as staffing, food service, housing, and program.
-These are often referred to as parent-pal or adventure weekends.
-Family camps should be conducted by trained leaders at sites approved by the local council.
+Council-organized family camps are an overnight or longer event for Cub Scouts (including Webelos Scouts) and their families that involves more than one pack where the council provides the staffing and program.
+These events are often referred to as parent/pal, mom and me, or adventure weekends.
+Family camps are conducted by trained leaders at sites approved by the local council.
 Youth should be under the supervision of a parent, guardian, or other responsible adult.
 Council-organized family camps must be conducted in accordance with the National Standards for Council-Organized Family Camps, No. 430-408.

 Pack overnighters are events involving more than one family from a single pack, focused on age-appropriate Cub Scout activities and conducted at council-approved locations.
 If siblings participate, the event must be structured accordingly to accommodate them.
 Adults giving leadership to a pack overnighter must complete Basic Adult Leader Outdoor Orientation (BALOO, No. 34162) and be present during the campout.
 BALOO trains participants to properly understand the importance of program intent, Youth Protection policies, health and safety, site selection, and sufficient adult participation.
 Packs must use the tour plan, No. 680-014.

 Webelos Scout overnighters introduce a boy and his parent to the basics of the Boy Scout camping program.
 These campouts are conducted under the leadership of a trained Webelos den leader and include two to six nights of camping.